viniciusban/awesomemess.com/index.md

   - The only way to do a thing, is to do it
   - Don\'t do well what doesn\'t need to be done
   - The worst efficiency is to do well the wrong thing
-  - There is always the good reason and the actual reason
+  - There is always the good reason, and the actual reason
   - Chase your dream, not your competition
   - I am a slow walker, but I never walk back — Abraham Lincoln
   - Only the educated are free — Epictetus